 Huskies win 7-2 over Cedar Cliff

-Chase Hartung pitched 5 …” innings with five hits and two earned runs allowed.
-“Chase has given us a couple of pretty good starts this year,” Mifflin County coach John McGonigle said.
-“He is always around the plate.
+Chase Hartung pitched 5 ⅓ innings with five hits and two earned runs allowed.
+"Chase has given us a couple of pretty good starts this year," Mifflin County coach Ray Hoppel said.
+"He is always around the plate.
 He is going to give us a chance to win every time he is out there.
-And today he put up some really good numbers against a really good team.”
+And today he put up some really good numbers against a really good team."

 The Huskies were able to get their hitting going in the second inning.
 Evan Strohecker reached on an error which scored Thad Gerwick.
 Two batters later Karl Shirey hit a three RBI double to clear the bases and give Mifflin County a 4-0 lead.